Driveway Sealcoating Cost in Prineville: What to Know Before You Budget in 2026

 ROI: Sealcoating in Prineville's Climate

-Driveway replacement in Prineville costs $3,500 to $7,500.
-Sealcoating every 2 to 3 years at $170 to $290 extends asphalt life by 10 to 15 years.
+Based on industry averages, driveway replacement in Prineville costs $3,500 to $7,500.
+Sealcoating every 2 to 3 years at an industry baseline of $170 to $290 extends asphalt life by 10 to 15 years.
 In Prineville's high-desert environment, unsealed driveways can fail in 8 to 10 years.

 Money-Saving Tips for Prineville Homeowners